mathflare/mathflare/README.md

 #### Can I contribute to the project?
 - Sure!
 We welcome all contributors.

+#### Do I have to log in with Google?
+- No. We will eventually impliment a "bookmark" feature

 #### When did the project started?
 - June 2020